Wrightwood, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 5.9 sqmi, 99.94% of it land and 0.06% of it water.
-The climate is Mediterranean (Köppen Csb) influenced by its highland position.
+The climate is Mediterranean (Köppen: Csb) influenced by its highland position.
 Summers are vastly moderated by the cooling down of the air at the higher elevation compared to the hot plains to its north and the San Bernardino Valley to the south, although share the similar dry features and a lack of summer thunderstorms.
 In winter, the Mediterranean tendencies of the more semi-arid lowland areas are exaggerated by orographic lift, causing precipitation comparable to areas much further north in California.
 However, due to the elevation, a lot of winter precipitation falls as snow.
-Even so, daytime highs in all months average above freezing, rendering snowpacks unstable and unreliable.
+Even so, daytime highs year-round average above freezing, rendering snowpacks unstable and unreliable.

 Demographics

-2010
+Wrightwood Lake was first listed as a census designated place in the 1980 U.S. census.

+2020

-The 2010 US Census reported that Wrightwood had a population of 4,525.
+The 2020 United States census reported that Wrightwood had a population of 4,720.
 The population density was 793.1 PD/sqmi.
-The racial makeup of Wrightwood was 4,126 (91.2%) White (83.4% Non-Hispanic White), 38 (0.8%) African American, 28 (0.6%) Native American, 51 (1.1%) Asian, 7 (0.2%) Pacific Islander, 112 (2.5%) from other races, and 163 (3.6%) from two or more races.
-Hispanic or Latino of any race were 538 persons (11.9%).
+The racial makeup of Wrightwood was 80.5% White, 0.6% African American, 1.0% Native American, 2.0% Asian, 0.1% Pacific Islander, 4.5% from other races, and 11.3% from two or more races.
+Hispanic or Latino of any race were 17.8% of the population.

-The Census reported that 4,525 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.

-There were 1,857 households, out of which 553 (29.8%) had children under the age of 18 living in them, 1,012 (54.5%) were opposite-sex married couples living together, 161 (8.7%) had a female householder with no husband present, 95 (5.1%) had a male householder with no wife present.
-There were 113 (6.1%) unmarried opposite-sex partnerships, and 13 (0.7%) same-sex married couples or partnerships.
-476 households (25.6%) were made up of individuals, and 161 (8.7%) had someone living alone who was 65 years of age or older.
-The average household size was 2.44.
-There were 1,268 families (68.3% of all households); the average family size was 2.91.

-The population was spread out, with 1,046 people (23.1%) under the age of 18, 301 people (6.7%) aged 18 to 24, 957 people (21.1%) aged 25 to 44, 1,610 people (35.6%) aged 45 to 64, and 611 people (13.5%) who were 65 years of age or older.
-The median age was 44.3 years.
-For every 100 females, there were 105.5 males.
-For every 100 females age 18 and over, there were 103.8 males.